kyle-ssg/plantkit/README.md

-### A React Native Project with Arduino to detect when plants need watering
+# A React Native Project with Arduino to detect soil moisture / when plants need watering

 ![gif1.gif](gif1.gif)gif